 This pen also comes in a special premium Cross gift box with a free glass cut pen rest.

 3.)
 Cross Century II

-Starting at $199.49, the Cross Century II was designed by Cross to give a bolder, more modern look to the Classic Century style of old.
+Starting at $199.49, the Cross Century II features a bolder, more modern look compared to the Classic Century style.
 Add the 10 karat gold filled rolled finish to it and you have a Cross pen to go down in the books.

 What's great about this pen is the size.
 It is somewhere between a slim and a more medium size barrel (think about the diameter of a standard Sharpie).
 This makes it a pretty universally comfortable pen no matter who is using it.

 This is honestly a really sharp looking pen.
-A black medium tip ballpoint pen and rollerball pen, the fountain pen version of the Cross Century II 10k gold filled rolled pen features a hand-finished stainless steel nib and can also be converted to a porous point felt pen with a refill.
+It comes in a variety of versions including s black medium tip ballpoint pen and rollerball pen.
+The fountain pen version of the Cross Century II 10k gold filled rolled pen features a hand-finished stainless steel nib.
+Also, the pen allows you to convert it to a porous point felt pen with a refill.

 2.)
 Cross Townsend

-Starting at $178.49, the Cross Townsend may be one of AT Cross's most illustrious pens since it has aptly been called "The Pen of Presidents".
+Starting at $178.49, the Cross Townsend may be one of AT Cross's most illustrious pens.
+It's easy to see why it got the title of "The Pen of Presidents".
 The black lacquered, gold appointed version of this pen was the official pen of the White House under the Bush, Clinton, and Obama administrations to name a few.

 The 10 karat filled rolled gold finish Townsend is an all-American pen.
 Art deco lines, distinctive finishes, and finesse are the hallmarks of this gold ballpoint pen.
 That's why The Strategist ranked it #24 in their master list.

 The Cross Townsend is a medium girth pen that has a weight and balance fine-tuned for comfortable writing and a large cap perfect for a custom engraving.